-Revenue and capital transactions are recognised in accordance with IFRS 15, so they are recorded in the accounts on an income and expenditure basis ie recognised as they are earned or incurred, not as money is received or paid.
+Revenue and capital transactions are recorded in the accounts on an income and expenditure basis i.e. recognised as they are earned or incurred, not as money is received or paid.
 All specific and material sums payable to and due by the SSSC as at 31 March 2021 have been brought into account.